-RATE SEARCH: Compare money market account and savings rates at Bankrate.com today.
+Compare money market accounts at Bankrate.com today.

 MMFs are regulated by the Securities and Exchange Commission, or the SEC, and are required to invest in short-term debt securities, such as certificates of deposits and U.S. Treasury bills.
 The funds have historically tried to maintain a share price of $1, but there's no guarantee a fund will be able to maintain the share price.

 There have been 2 cases in which money market funds have "broken the buck," or failed to maintain the $1 share price.
 The first involved the Community Bankers U.S. Government Money Market Fund, which was liquidated in 1994 at 96 cents on the dollar.
 It was an institutional fund and no retail investors lost money.